DLBPointon/gEVAL_cleaner/README.md

 ### To-Do list
 - SeqClean Function
 - rm_redundants function
+- Replace the large number of print (debug) with logging module debugs.
 --------------
+### 21/01/2020
+- Removed various errors in structure (too many spaces and gaps.
+-

 ### 17/01/2020
 - Removed excessive use of the "\n" character to match "house style".
 	- {header}\n\n{sequence} rather than {header}\n{sequence}.